Tuffy Gosewisch: Philadelphia Phillies

 The Philadelphia Phillies drafted Gosewisch in the 11th round (337th overall) of the 2005 MLB draft.
-He made his professional debut with the Batavia Muckdogs of the Class-A Short Season New York–Penn League in 2005.
-He played for the Clearwater Threshers of the Class A Advanced Florida State League in 2006, and for the Threshers and the Lakewood BlueClaws of the Class A South Atlantic League in 2007.
-He played for the Threshers in 2008, then served as the regular catcher for the Reading Phillies of the Class AA Eastern League from 2009 to 2012 aside from a stint with the Class AAA Lehigh Valley IronPigs of the International League in 2009.
+He made his professional debut with the Batavia Muckdogs of the Low–A New York–Penn League in 2005.
+He played for the Clearwater Threshers of the High–A Florida State League in 2006, and for the Threshers and the Lakewood BlueClaws of the Single–A South Atlantic League in 2007.
+He played for the Threshers in 2008, then served as the regular catcher for the Reading Phillies of the Double–A Eastern League from 2009 to 2012 aside from a stint with the Triple–A Lehigh Valley IronPigs of the International League in 2009.
 The Phillies invited him to spring training in 2012, but assigned him to Lehigh Valley that season.

 Toronto Blue Jays

-On July 31, 2012, the Toronto Blue Jays acquired Gosewisch from the Phillies and assigned him to the Class AAA Las Vegas 51s of the Pacific Coast League.
+On July 31, 2012, the Toronto Blue Jays acquired Gosewisch from the Phillies and assigned him to the Triple–A Las Vegas 51s of the Pacific Coast League.
 He played for Las Vegas for he rest of the season and became a free agent after the season.